Takeoff and landing

-Aircraft can have different ways to take off and land.
-Conventional airplanes accelerate along the ground until sufficient lift is generated for takeoff, and reverse the process to land.
+Aircraft have different ways to take off and land.
+Conventional airplanes accelerate along the ground until reaching a speed that is sufficient for the airplane to take off and climb at a safe speed.
 Some airplanes can take off at low speed, this being a short takeoff.
 Some aircraft such as helicopters and Harrier jump jets can take off and land vertically.
 Rockets also usually take off vertically, but some designs can land horizontally.